Before you begin the installation process, complete these tasks:

-In these installation instructions, we assume your Firebox has one trusted, one external, and one optional interface configured.
-To configure additional interfaces on your Firebox, use the configuration tools and procedures described in the Network Setup and Configuration topics.
+In these instructions, we assume your Firebox has one trusted, one external, and one optional interface configured.
+To configure additional interfaces on your Firebox, use the configuration tools and procedures described in the Network Interface Settings topics.

 Verify Basic Components

-- A computer with a 10/100BaseT Ethernet network interface card and a web browser installed
+- Computer with an Ethernet network interface and a web browser

 To learn how to activate your Firebox and get a feature key, see Get a Firebox Feature Key.

 We recommend that you record your network information before and after you configure your Firebox.
-Use the first list for your network IP addresses before you put the device into operation.
+Use List 1 for your network IP addresses before you put the device into operation.

 |Wide Area Network||_____._____._____._____ / ____|